-Cheating -- Dishonesty on examinations and quizzes or written assignments, illegal possession of examinations, the use of unauthorized notes during an examination or quiz, obtaining information during an examination from the examination paper or otherwise from another student, assisting others to cheat, alteration of grade records, and illegal entry to or unauthorized presence in an office are all instances of cheating.
+Cheating -- Dishonesty on tests or written assignments, illegal possession of examinations, the use of unauthorized notes or an open book during an examination or quiz, obtaining information during an examination from the examination paper or otherwise from another student, assisting others to cheat, alteration of grade records, and illegal entry to or unauthorized presence in an office are all instances of cheating.
 Plagiarism -- Offering the work of another as one's own, without proper acknowledgement, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material from books, encyclopedias, magazines, and other reference works (including the Internet), or from the themes, reports, or other writings of a fellow student or others, is guilty of plagiarism.
+Students cheating or committing plagiarism are liable to serious consequences, which may include suspension and/or a grade of "0".